Step by step advice leading up to, during and after your face-to-face assessment

 Appointment arrangements

 We will send a letter with your assessment date.
-Your appointment letter will have a contact number and information about the assessment, including directions to the Assessment Centre.
+Your appointment letter will have a contact number and information about the assessment, including directions to the assessment centre.
 Please read this letter before your assessment.
+Find out more about your assessment centre here.

 If you need help before your assessment, call our customer enquiries team on 0800 072 0222.
 The customer enquiries line is open Monday to Friday from 8am to 8pm, and Saturdays 9am to 5pm.